JankGaming/jankbot-modules/quotes/README.md

-#Quotes module for JankBot
+#Quotes module for Jankbot
 By JankDota

-To use this module, copy this directory into Jankbot's `bot_modules/` directory.
+## Installation
+In your Jankbot home directory, `npm install jankbot-quotes`

 This module is designed to keep a running quote list for your community.
-Please note that if Jankbot does not shut down properly, quotes added recently may be lost.

 ## Commands